MANAGING CONTROL FILES AND REDO LOGFILES

 Process Of Disable Archived redo log files:

-1.Check the Archive log is enable or disable.
+Archive log is enable or disable.

 SQL> archive log list